flarum/docs/docs/extend/frontend.md

 ### Flarum Utils

 Flarum defines (and provides) quite a few util and helper functions, which you may want to use in your extensions.
-The best way to learn about them is through [the source code](https://github.com/flarum/core/tree/master/js) or [our javascript API documentation](https://api.docs.flarum.org/js/).

 A few particularly useful ones:

 - `flarum/common/utils/Stream` provides [Mithril Streams](https://mithril.js.org/stream.html), and is useful in [forms](forms.md).
 - `flarum/common/utils/classList` provides the [clsx library](https://www.npmjs.com/package/clsx), which is great for dynamically assembling a list of CSS classes for your components